 When qualified destruction occurs to a property, the county board may grant an abatement of net tax for homestead and nonhomestead property (except for property appraised by the commissioner of revenue) for taxes payable in the year in which the destruction occurs.
-For more detailed information on this type of abatement, see the Disaster Relief section of the Property Tax Administrator's Manual and our Disaster and Destroyed Property: Tax Relief Provisions webpage.
+For more detailed information on this type of abatement, see the Disaster Relief section of the Property: Tax Relief Provisions webpage.